 Single-Stream Recycling: As a reminder, the Borough has changed to “single-stream” recycling program which does not require separation of recyclables.
-Please see the following Single Stream Cover Letter and Single Stream Recyclable Items for more information.
 Contact the Borough Office at 899-9124 ext.
 35 or firstname.lastname@example.org with questions or for more information.

-Televisions and Computers Monitors: Effective January, 2018, televisions, computers and other peripheral equipment cannot be placed in the trash.
+Televisions and Computers Monitors: Effective January, 2020, televisions, computers and other peripheral equipment cannot be placed in the trash.
 By law it must be recycled.
 Residents can dispose of televisions and computer monitors at Clean Up Days for a small fee.
 Televisions and monitors under 25” will cost $10.00 each to dispose of and $20.00 each for larger ones.
+Please call (814)899-9124 x21 for large item pick up pricing.
 Please do not take these items to the Borough Hall or put the items curbside.
 Please Contact the Erie County Recycling Program at 866-815-0016 to properly and responsibly dispose of these items if you cannot take them to the Clean Up Days collection.
 The Borough is unable to take any TV or computer screens that are cracked.